agrathwohl/nginclaude/README.md

-# nginclaude 🧠🚽
+# nginclaude 🧠🚈

-_Because nothing says "enterprise-grade infrastructure" like letting an AI hallucinate your routing rules!_
+Why pay for cloud credits when you already are paying for Claude?

 ## What Fresh Hell Is This?

-`nginclaude` is what happens when you let DevOps engineers drink on weekends.
-It's a reverse proxy server that replaces nginx's boring, reliable configuration files with the digital equivalent of asking a hyperactive toddler for directions.
+`nginclaude` is what happens when I'm feeling thoroughly optimistic.
+It's a reverse proxy server that replaces nginx's boring, reliable configuration files with the same exact thing but it takes a hell of a lot longer.
 Using Claude 3 Haiku (Anthropic's "we have GPT at home" model), this abomination decides where to route your precious production traffic based on vibes and whatever hallucinations it's having that millisecond.

 ## "Features" (AKA Ways This Will Destroy Your Weekend)